Wednesday, 27 November 2024

 Georgie CROZIER: Yes, that is right, the AEU.
 Well, where have they been?
 They have been silent on this issue.
 What a disgrace.
 They have said nothing, yet they are lobbying the members of the crossbench, the progressive crossbench, who are voting with the government to block this important investigation to be done by the Ombudsman.
 They should hang their heads in shame, because the young people that have sat the exams today deserve to have this thoroughly investigated by somebody other than the government themselves.
 It is unbelievable, what is going on in this state, when time after time you have unions, whether it is the AEU, whether it is the CFMEU, dictating to the government and to their patsies on the crossbench.

 Georgie CROZIER: Well, you are, Mr Ettershank.
 You should be supporting this motion if you believe in transparency.
 You always bang on about it.
 This is about transparency and accountability.
 Let us get to the truth of what has gone on for these students that have suffered this year and for the students that have suffered in the previous two years.
 And let us not even think about the lockdown, when students in lockdown had to suffer because of wrong government policy decisions.
 We on this side of the house were arguing that they should be going to school.
 Oh, no, there was the union again in the government’s ear.
 I tell you they are running this state; that is very evident.
 Those people, the crossbench, along with the government, need to take a good, long, hard look at themselves and understand that this is a reasonable motion, it is a fair motion and it is a motion that is needed, because the Ombudsman is an independent authority designed for exactly this review.
 Students this year deserve it.
 Students next year deserve to have a proper review.
 The parents, the teachers and the school communities deserve to have a proper review.
-But oh, no, it looks like those progressive crossbenchers are going to side with the government and knock this out.
-Well, I urge them to change their minds, look at what is going on here and support this important motion.
+But no, it looks like those progressive crossbenchers are going to side with the government and knock this out.
+I urge them to change their minds, look at what is going on here and support this important motion.

 Ryan BATCHELOR (Southern Metropolitan) (16:14): I am pleased to rise to speak on the motion which seeks to make a parliamentary referral under section 16 of the Ombudsman Act 1973 to investigate the Victorian Curriculum and Assessment Authority’s handling of the recent exams.
 I think there are fundamentally serious questions that need to be addressed in the course of this debate.
 The first matter I want to raise and come to is the question of what has happened and whether it is something that we think is acceptable here in the state of Victoria.
 The answer to that is no, it is not.
 Mistakes being made on the VCE exams are unacceptable.
 It is a stuff-up.
 It is not something that we as members of Parliament, hardworking people who work in the public service, people who work in our schools, parents or students should expect to happen in what for many of these young people are some of the most significant moments that have occurred in their short lives to date – these VCE exams being the culmination of years and years of hard work in our education system.
 To have the kinds of mistakes that were made by the Victorian Curriculum and Assessment Authority in the delivery of these exams this year is unacceptable.
 We understand the concern, and action is being taken to fix it.

 The central contention, though, in the motion today is not whether the conduct was acceptable.
 It is not.
 It is not whether the mistakes were okay.
 They are not.
 The question is: what is the best way to address it?
 What is the best way to make sure that the Victorian Curriculum and Assessment Authority does not let this happen again?
 There are two courses that we can embark upon and that are presented for consideration.
 We have the course of action that the Deputy Premier, the Minister for Education, has been very clear on and set out in his response, which is that there is going to be a systematic review, a root-and-branch review of the Victorian Curriculum and Assessment Authority.
 There is going to be a process that has the sort of transparency that you would absolutely want from that process.
-The review will be conducted in the way that you would expect it to be done with that transparency, with engagement from the experts with the people who were affected, with plans to fix it going into the future and with the report and the process to be independent and for that report to be publicly released.
+The review will be conducted in the way that you would expect it to be done with that transparency, with engagement from the experts, with the people who were affected, with plans to fix it going into the future and with the report and the process to be independent and for that report to be publicly released.
 In addition, there will be the installation of an independent monitor to oversee the process for next year’s exams so that families, students and schools have confidence that in 2025 the exam process will not have these mistakes repeated.
 That is what the minister has already announced.
 The action that he has initiated as the best way to deal with this issue is to get the answers that we need and to make sure that it does not happen again.

+The alternative that the opposition is proposing, which is within the remit of this chamber to embark upon – under section 16 of the Ombudsman Act – is for a different process.
+It is to require the Ombudsman – not to give the Ombudsman the option – to commence an investigation into these matters.
+There are a couple of things that are worth noting here.
+The Ombudsman has the power if she deems it appropriate and she deems it necessary under her own motion powers in the Ombudsman Act to investigate any instance of government administration.
+Those exist; they are not disputed.
+They are not affected by what this chamber does here today.
+She could do that if she so chose.
+That is her decision – an independent decision of an independent officer of the Parliament.
 What we have here is an alternative course that would require the Ombudsman to undertake this action and in doing so would further constrain the Ombudsman’s ability to deliver on the range of other issues and priorities that the Ombudsman has.
 We know that parliamentary referrals have to be done above all other business that comes before the Ombudsman.
 The terms of the act require the Ombudsman to stop doing other things and focus on and prioritise what the Parliament asks them to do.
 So the question here today is: do we want to divert the Ombudsman’s resources away from dealing with other matters and duplicate, replicate, obfuscate – who knows? – an already announced, independent process that the minister has initiated?
-We do not need two processes running; we just need the one that the minister has already initiated.
+We do not need two processes running; we just need the one the minister has already initiated.

 The other point, which the Ombudsman herself makes in her latest annual report, tabled in the Parliament just a couple of weeks ago, is that referrals from the Parliament do divert resources away from other investigations; they do impact on the timeliness of investigations.
 In the annual report their performance measure is to close 80 per cent of investigations within 12 months of completion.
-In the last financial year, as reported in this year’s annual report tabled in the Parliament two weeks ago, so before this motion was moved – their performance target is 80 per cent – it was 37 per cent for the closing of investigations within 12 months, because –
+In the last financial year, as reported in this year’s annual report tabled in the Parliament two weeks ago, so before this motion was moved – their performance target is 80 per cent – it was 37 per cent for the closing of investigations within 12 months –

 Georgie Crozier: Give her some more resources.

-Ryan BATCHELOR: I will come to this point, Mr Crozier – because of one referral from the Parliament.
+Ryan BATCHELOR: I will come to that point, Mr Crozier – because of one referral from the Parliament.
 So far this year we have already got two on foot, and this would add a third, which would mean that other activities, based on the Ombudsman’s advice that she has given to this Parliament, would affect the timeliness of other investigations that the Ombudsman deems to be important and necessary, including, one would expect, the priority – the dedicated investigations team that the Ombudsman set up, for example, to investigate matters in the prison and youth justice system.

 We also know from the evidence that the Ombudsman gave publicly a couple of weeks ago to the Integrity and Oversight Committee that, although the Ombudsman bills the Parliament, effectively through the seeking of a Treasurer’s advance, to cover the costs of referrals of these investigations, the impact in terms of diversion of staff resources, the impact in terms of lags in recruitment and the impact on the expertise that they have available to them to complete their work is affected by these referrals.
-So we have got to think: do we want the Ombudsman’s work focused on this issue and the two other referrals that the Parliament has already made, in June, or do we want a process to get to the bottom of the problem – the independent review established by the government – public, transparent?
+So we have got to think: do we want the Ombudsman’s work focused on this issue and the two other referrals that the Parliament has already made, in June, or do we want a process to get to the bottom of the problem – the independent review established by the government – that is public, transparent?

 Ryan BATCHELOR: We know, though – Ms Crozier, by interjection, has made reference to what has happened in previous years – that in previous years there were some issues uncovered with a couple of the exams.